-ASN is a partner of the following events organised around World Water Day:
+ASN was a partner of the following events organised around World Water Day:

 Special contribution to the program of Club for Science & Art , Faculty of Biology UAM